wintercms/winter/modules/system/assets/ui/README.md

-# October Storm
+# Winter Storm UI

-Welcome to the client-side framework designed exclusively for the Winter CMS back-end area, referred to as *October Storm*.
-The library is quite large as it has many features and it is not really itended to be used outside of October.
+Welcome to the client-side framework designed exclusively for the Winter CMS back-end area, referred to as *Winter Storm UI*.
+The library is quite large as it has many features and it is not really intended to be used outside of Winter.

 ## Design consideration

 Each LESS library should always include the `global.less` to ensure all mixins and variables are available.

-Compiling JavaScript depends on October's asset combiner as the `=require` directive was invented here to emulate the LESS `@import` functionality.
+Compiling JavaScript depends on Winter's asset combiner as the `=require` directive was invented here to emulate the LESS `@import` functionality.

 ## UI Components